 Take as many pictures as you can!

-Here are a few tips on organizing your perfect photoshoot session:
+Here are a few tips on organizing your picture-perfect photo shoot:

-- Choose a few different outfits and costumes for your baby, and yourself, if you want to dress up as well.
+- Outfit Array: Choose a few different outfits and costumes for your baby, and consider joining in the fun with a themed ensemble of your own.

 Read Halloween Books